Red's Giant Hamburg: Sign recreation

 In 2013, a fundraising campaign was established to recreate the Red's Giant Hamburg sign.
 The sign was installed in 2015.

 Reopening

 In early 2019, the Springfield Business Journal announced that Red's Giant Hamburg would be making a comeback, 35 years after the original restaurant's closure.
 The new restaurant, located on Route 413, was a recreation of the original Route 66 location.
-The project was led by David Campbell, the owner of local BBQ chain Buckingham's, and insurance agent Greg Lott.
+The project was led by David Campbell, the owner of local BBQ chain Buckingham's, and insurance agent Greg Iott.
 The restaurant opened in August 2019 and was in operation for almost six years, closing its doors in May 2025 with the building being sold to a local investor.

 In popular culture

 In 1982, Springfield rock and roll band The Morells filmed their tribute song "Red's" at the location of the restaurant.